 - Generously butter a 9"x 5" loaf pan.
 Sprinkle the pan with granulated sugar to coat and dump out the excess.
-In a small bowl, toss together the pearl sugar with the cinnamon then mix in the tablespoon of melted butter.
+In a small bowl, toss together 5 oz pearl sugar with 1 teaspoon ground cinnamon then mix in the tablespoon of melted butter.

 - Turn the dough out onto a lightly floured surface.
 Pat to a rough 12" square.
 Sprinkle the sugar pearls over the center of the dough and press them into an even layer.
 Fold the two sides of the dough like a letter and pat down to an even layer.
 Fold the dough again then knead until the sugar pearls are evenly distributed in the dough.
 Cover the dough and rest 20 minutes.